History Course Descriptions

 The causes, nature and consequences of the Civil War; emphasis placed on political and social interpretations of the war, as well as its military events.

-This course examines the witch-hunts in Early Modern Europe.
-To understand the historical context, the course examines magic, heresy, witch-hunts and the shifting definitions in the late Middle Ages.
+This course examines the witch‐hunts in Early Modern Europe.
+To understand the historical context, the course examines magic, heresy, witch‐hunts and the shifting definitions in the late Middle Ages.
 Primary sources highlight the words of the accused and the accusers.
 Additional foci include the popular modern myths associated with the witch-hunts, as well as examination of modern witch-hunts.
+This course has been approved as an Honors qualified course.

 This course examines the history of Latin America.
 Beginning with the indigenous societies of Central and South America, as well as the Caribbean, it follows the growth of colonial societies as indigenous, European, and African populations formed new and diverse cultures.
 Concludes with a history of decolonization and modern Latin American history.